jeeliz/jeelizPupillometry/README.md

 If you have developped an application or a demonstration using this library, we would love to see it and add a link here !
 Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).

+## Sliders usage
+In the demonstrations provided with this repository, 4 sliders allows to improve the pupil detection and measurement:
+* **Iris edge border size**: To crop the iris, we first compute the borders using a Sobel filter and a thresholding, then we apply Circle Hough Transform to get the iris position and radius.
+The edges are displayed in red in the debug view.
+This slider controls the characteristic distance of the edge detection.
+If it is too small, the border will be very thin and dashed and the iris detection won't be stable.
+If it is too thick, the iris detection will be stable but not accurate enough,

+* **Iris border thresholding**: To crop the iris, we compute the borders using a Sobel filter, then a thresholding.
+This slider controls the threshold value.

+* **Iris roundness (a/b)**: The Iris is detected using a Circle Hough Transform.
+If the camera was in the view axis, the iris would always be a circle.
+But in our setup, the camera is offset from the view axis, so the iris is seen as an ellipse.
+We have modified the Circle Hough Transform in order to take account of this distorsion.
+This parameter is the ratio between the longer and the shorter axis of the ellipse (it should be `1` for a circle).
+To tune it, you need to look at the green circle on the 2 top views of the debug display.
+This green circle should match with the iris shape.

+* **Pupil detect sensitivity**: The pupil radius is computed using a ray marching algorithm.
+Each ray starts from each pixels of the center of the iris, and as soon as it encounters a lighter color, it stops.
+This slider controls the stopping value.
+You should tune by looking at the green circles in the bottom left view: each green circle should match the pupil.

+First, you have to adjust **Iris edge border size** and **Iris border thresholding** to have a good iris detection and cropping.
+In the debug view, the iris should be surrounded by a red border, not too thin nor too thick.
+Then, you should adjust **Iris roundness (a/b)** to make the green circle match with the iris.
+After that, the iris should be correctly cropped.
+Finally, you need to tune the **Pupil detect sensitivity** to make the smaller green circles match with the pupils.

 ## Experimental results

 ### Light intensity